Anchorage Alaska Restaurant Memories: the Places We Still Crave

 And we didn't come close to naming most of them.

-Just ask them if they have ever visited the old A&W Drive-In where the lions were on display.
+Just ask them about the beloved old A&W Drive-In, where the lions were on display.

-Or ask them what burger they like to order at the Arctic Roadrunner.
-Or ask them how often they visit the Lucky Wishbone.
+Or ask which burger they like to order at the Arctic Roadrunner.

 You'll get to know the owners or some of their family as they tell you how the restaurant you love came about.